RichardMCGirt/warrantytest/README.md

 - Use `getWarrantyId()` to consistently reference the record ID.
 - The app uses `MutationObserver` to detect image DOM changes and update delete buttons accordingly.
-- Computed fields like `Warranty Record ID` are filtered out before sending data to Airtable.
+- Computed field `Warranty Record ID` are filtered out before sending data to Airtable.
 - File uploads to Dropbox automatically generate a shared link and update Airtable with direct download links.

 ## 🧪 Debugging Tips